querkmachine/kickstart8/README.md

 It's a complete rewrite, aiming to modernise the original thing with some newer ideas:

 * Design tokens that are separate to the Sass.
-* Fully abstracted components: the HTML, CSS, JS, and documentation for each one are all contained in a single folder.
+* Fully abstracted components: the HTML (well, Nunjucks), Sass, JS, and documentation for each component are all contained in a single folder.
 * Make more use of Nunjucks macros and the ability to nest them inside one another.
+* With abstraction, make it possible to only import certain components rather than loading everything for all of them in one go.
 * Auto-generate as much documentation as possible.
 (One can dream...)

+Kickstart8 is directly inspired by the open-source work being done over at [GOV.UK Frontend](http://github.com/alphagov/govuk-frontend) and [Adobe Spectrum](https://github.com/adobe/spectrum-css).

 ## Command line scripts